selego/whitepaper/README.md

 # Selego Style Guide

 ## Introduction
 This guide provides standards and best practices for developing projects at Selego, ensuring consistency, readability, and maintainability of our code.

 ### Purpose
 To establish a consistent coding style and workflow for all projects, making collaboration easier and reducing technical debt.

+### Onboarding Materials
+To get started, please refer to our [Onboarding Materials](https://github.com/selego/whitepaper/tree/main/onboarding) for essential guidelines and resources.

 ### Why It's Important to Converge to the Same Tech
 - **Consistency:** Code should look like it was written by a single person.